 Establish and implement levels of review as part of a strong quality and risk management system for all phases of the tailings facility lifecycle, including closure.

-The majority of Key Jurisdictions - Australia (score 4), Chile (score 4), South Africa (score 4), China (score 3), Kazakhstan (score 4), Ghana (score 3) and Canada (score 3) require some level of adequate financial capacity to cover the reclamation, closure and postclosure costs included in Principle 10.
-In Australia, mining activities, including tailings dams, must be rehabilitated in accordance with an approved Progressive Rehabilitation and Closure Plan, including the requirement for payment or a surety to cover for the rehabilitation (reviewed annually).
-The size of the surety can be increased if the risk rating or cost estimate goes up, or reduced if the risk rating or cost estimate reduces.
-Risk management systems for all stages of the tailings facility lifecycle have also been developed by Chile and these allow for a wide variety of instruments to be used to meet adequate financial capacity obligations,
+The majority of Key Jurisdictions - Australia (score 4), Chile (score 4), South Africa (score 4), China (score 3), Kazakhstan (score 3), Ghana (score 3) and Canada (score 3) and Canada (score 3) require some level of adequate financial capacity to cover the reclamation, closure and postclosure costs included in Principle 10.
+In Australia, mining activities, including tailings dams, must be rehabilitated in accordance with an approved Progressive Rehabilitation and Closure Plan, including the requirement for payment or a surety to cover for the rehabilitation (reviewed annually).8 The size of the surety can be increased if the risk rating or cost estimate goes up, or reduced if the risk rating or cost estimate reduces.
+Risk management systems for all stages of the tailings facility lifecycle have also been developed by Chile and these allow for a wide variety of instruments to be used to meet adequate financial capacity obligations, including cash, letters of credit, bond, trusts and insurance policies.
+The Requirements of Principle 10 are addressed to some degree in all of the Key Jurisdictions, although none of them exceeds the Standard.